top of page

 At the time, the grey areas outlined in the map were claimed by Britain, Russia, Spain and the US.

-Since we were out of the car, we took the opportunity to walk some of the Park trails.
+We took the opportunity to walk some of the Park trails.
 This was our introduction to Oregon forests and the countless shades of green that bombard your eyes.

 Netarts